-- For existing vessels: Adoption of a number of established "good management practices" to conserve and economise fuel oil consumption. - For new vessels: Use of improved hull designs and more fuel efficien engines and technology.
+- For existing vessels: Adoption of a number of established "good management practices" to conserve and economise fuel oil consumption. - For new vessels: Use of improved hull designs and more fuel efficient engines and technology.

-Ballast Water Treatment ^[EN12]: Ballast water, if discharged without treatment, could cause severe damage to the local ecosystem at the point of discharge.
+Ballast Water Treatment [304-2]: Ballast water, if discharged without treatment, could cause severe damage to the local ecosystem at the point of discharge.
 Presently, the Company's policy is to carry out mid ocean ballast water exchange, as a means to prevent the transfer of harmful aquatic organisms at the point of discharge.
 This already serves to mitigate, if not totally cut out, the damage to the indigenous biodiversity of the ports the Company's vessels visit.
-The Ballast Water Management Convention came into force on 8 September 2017 All new vessels keel laid from this date are required to be fitte with IMO approved ballast treatment plants.
-All existing vessels are required to retrofi such plants in a phased manner along with surveys associated with firs renewal of IOPP (International Oil Pollution Prevention) certificat after 8 September 2017.
+The Ballast Water Management Convention came into force on 8 September 2017.
+All new vessels keel laid from this date are required to be fitted with IMO approved ballast treatment plants.
+All existing vessels are required to retrofit such plants in a phased manner along with surveys associated with first renewal of IOPP (International Oil Pollution Prevention) certificate after 8 September 2019.
+The Company has already fitted the Ballast Water Treatment plants on 19 vessels in our fleet.

-Carbon Footprint and Waste Generation [EN23]:
+Carbon Footprint and Waste Generation [306-2]:

-The most recognized and constant source of CO_2 comes from the burning of fuel oil onboard ships.
-In order to reduce CO_2 emission, the only alternative available is to reduce the fossil fuel burnt.
+The most recognized and constant source of CO2 comes from the burning of fuel oil onboard ships.
+In order to reduce CO2 emission, the only alternative available is to reduce the fossil fuel burnt.
 But that seems impossible without sacrificing growth and development.
 The need therefore is to achieve higher efficiency while reducing the quantity of fuel oil burnt, and the Company has taken the following steps to achieve this:

 - Improved voyage planning with reduced/minimized ballast passage

 - Weather routing

-- · Speed Optimization
+- Speed Optimization

 - Optimized ship handling by Trim, Ballast condition

 - Hull Maintenance

 - Use of improved Hull coatings which are able to maintain the hull free of marine growth fouling for the entire duration between two dry-dockings

 - Improved cargo handling

 - Good Engine Maintenance

-- In addition to above, the Company is actively studying the possibility of retrofitt ng suitable fuel-saving devices on existing vessels to further reduce fuel consumption and thereby the carbon footprint
+- In addition to above, the Company is actively studying the possibility of retrofitting suitable fuel-saving devices on existing vessels to further reduce fuel consumption and thereby the carbon footprint